-Question 1: What is the likely diagnosis and history in this case?
+Question 1: What is the likely cause and what factors predispose to this infection?

 Answer to Q1

-Question 2: What is the differential diagnosis and how would you do to confirm the diagnosis?
+Question 2: What is the differential diagnosis and what other investigations would you do to confirm the diagnosis?

 Answer to Q2

-Question 3: How would you treat the condition?
+Question 3: How would you treat the case